-Finally it can be concluded that if all the above mentioned standards and design criteria are considered and state-of-the-art equipment is used it is good practice to operate heat transfer fluid systems without any classification of explosion areas deriving from the presence of the organic heat transfer fluid itself.
+Finally, it can be concluded that if all the above mentioned standards and design criteria are considered and state-of-the-art equipment is used it is good practice to operate heat transfer fluid systems without any classification of explosion areas deriving from the presence of the organic heat transfer fluid itself.

-We hope that these statements contribute to your efforts to find a technically feasible solution and get a clear and objective picture on the basis of technical arguments.
+We hope that these statements contribute to find a technically feasible solution and get a clear and objective picture based on technical arguments.